Summary

 It's an opportunity to negotiate new Enterprise Agreement terms.
 If you had anything bespoke in your previous term, you're not guaranteed that Microsoft will carry over the discount and your specific exceptions to the new term.
 It will be an entirely new agreement.

 That is why we recommend starting preparations at least a year before the renewal.
-Because it's a significant event, it's not wise to approach it unprepared.

 The six-phase EA renewal process

 Phase 1.
-Foundation – understanding your environment
+Foundation: understanding your environment

 Deployment assessment,